News: Starting July 2022 the Beatrix Facility has become available.

 Call for Proposals to be supported via the AHEAD Trans-National Access programme to ground and test facilities.

 The EU-funded AHEAD2020 project releases, starting January 11st 2021, a new call to offer free-of-cost access to top-level test equipments and/or calibration facilities.
 The offer is especially targeted to scientific and industrial teams working on hardware development in fields such as exploration of the cosmos, planetology, solar and plasma physics and particle physics.
 As part of one of the AHEAD Trans-National Access activities we are offering access time to 9 different installations distributed across Europe.
 Furthermore, AHEAD will fully reimburse travel expenses and daily allowance for a team of up to 3 persons.
-The team composition will be such that at least 2 persons must work in a country different from the one hosting the facility.
+The team composition will be such that at least 2 persons and the team leader must work in a country different from the one hosting the facility.
 The access from teams working in countries other than EU or associated countries is possible with some additional limitation, as summarized below.

 The call is open from January 11st 2021 until 28 June 2024.
 During this period proposals can be submitted at any time.
 Proposals will be evaluated typically within one month from their submission by a purposed AHEAD selection Committee of experts.
 In order to improve the flexibility of the program it will be possible to submit proposal requiring access for any of the coming semesters (but not later than AHEAD closure date: 30 November 2024).
 In case of proposal asking for access deferred by more than 2 semesters facility availability will be verified in due time.
 In order to ease the submission of a winning proposal the AHEAD TNA facility host teams have agreed to furnish to the interested guest teams adequate technical support during the proposal preparation phase, this is particular important in the case of a proposal asking for a remote TNA access (see below) whose feasibility has to be verified by the host facility experts..
 The facility contact persons are provided in the table at the bottom.